-In September 2021, we recruited 10 new members.
+In September 2022,10 new members were recruited.
 Three children from Year 6, three children from Year 5 , 2 children from Year 4 and 2 children from Year 3.
 Year 6 are responsible for updating Year 1 and Year 5 are responsible for keeping Year 2 updated on Council news.
 Mrs Regan co-ordinates the Council and different members share the responsibility of writing up the minutes of our meetings.

 We aim to:

 In 2021 -2022 School Council organised a 'Rainbow of Care' to support different charities linked to a colour of the rainbow:

 Harvest – orange (October)

 Cancer Research – lilac (February)

 Comic Relief - Red (March)

 We are focusing on the environment and how school can lessen its carbon footprint.
 We are still supporting different charities such as Stockport Food bank and Children in Need.
 We continue to ask children in our classes for their ideas and suggestions.

 Nahum: "I want to make change."